Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Numerical Results

 \subsection{Policy Performance Results}

-The policies described in the previous section are simulated using a set of 100 realistic sample paths of wind energy forecast errors and LMPs, similar to those shown in Figures \ref{CrossingTimePic} and \ref{LMPSim}.
+The policies described in the previous section are simulated using a set of 100 sample paths of wind energy forecast errors and LMPs generated from the stochastic base model (the HSMMs).
 Table \ref{table:Performance Table} reports each policy's performance as the cumulative contribution over 100 trials as a percent of the cumulative contribution earned using the exact solution to the discretized MDP.

-From Table \ref{table:Performance Table}, we see that both backward ADP methods consistently outperform both approximate policy iteration and the policy function approximation.
+From Table \ref{table:Performance Table}, we see that both backward ADP methods frequently outperform approximate policy iteration, a policy function approximation, and the deterministic lookahead policies (even when the forecasts are quite accurate).
 Also observe that the lookup table method performs better than the linear VFA at both sampling rates in most cases.
 This may be because the linear structure cannot capture the complex relationships between states and their values that exist in this problem, even with a large set of sampled states.
 The linear VFA method is likely to perform better in a problem where the value functions exhibit more structure, such as a known polynomial form.
 However, note that the performance of the linear VFA is approximately the same for both the larger and smaller sampling rate $\alpha$, whereas this is not the case for the lookup table method as performance degrades with decreasing $\alpha$.
 This is an encouraging sign for the use of Algorithm \ref{alg:Lin VFA} and linear VFAs in MDPs with much larger pre-decision state spaces where Algorithm \ref{alg:Sampled MDP} may not work well as it may be necessary to sample at an even smaller rate $\alpha$.

 Table \ref{table:Performance Table} also reports the average CPU time in hours required to compute value functions for each dynamic programming algorithm (in the API case it is the maximum allotted training time).
 In general, sampling in the backward ADP algorithms will result in much quicker CPU times (as expected) without sacrificing much performance in comparison to the full MDP solution.
 This is useful as the backward pass can be performed closer to the time at which it is used to control the system.
 The accuracy of the input load, wind, and temperature forecasts will be improved as a result of the shorter forecast lead times.